BLOG

 Understand eligibility

-Ensure you are aware of whether your business qualifies for the new exemptions.
+Ensure you’re aware of whether your business qualifies for the latest exemptions.
 Specifically, determine if you have fewer than 50 employees or if the transfer involves fewer than 10 employees.

 Update policies

-Revise your internal policies to incorporate the new direct consultation provisions, ensuring that they align with the updated TUPE Regulations.
+Revise your internal policies to incorporate the direct consultation provisions, ensuring they align with TUPE regulations.

 Train management

-Provide training for managers and HR personnel on the new consultation process to ensure they understand how to conduct direct consultations effectively and compliantly.
+Provide training for managers and HR personnel on the latest consultation process to ensure they understand how to conduct direct consultations effectively and compliantly.

 Document consultations